SolOlga/ComplexNetworks_project/README.md

 # tau-network-science
-This repo is for project X that was done as part of cosure XXX In this project we reimplemented paperlinkYYY using ZZ
+This repo is for project that was done as part of Complex networks course at TAU.
+In this project we analyze flights during Covid19 period from the graph prespective.

 Insert image